Central West Adaptive Skills Hub

 STEAM Pilot Program – primary schools

-This will be achieved by offering multiple teaching and learning pathways for schools to select between allowing teachers and students to improve and grow in their specific areas of need in a meaningful way.
-Students and teachers will have the opportunity to develop their skills in 21st-century skills such as filmmaking, coding, gamification and robotics.
+This was achieved by offering multiple teaching and learning pathways for schools to select between allowing teachers and students to improve and grow in their specific areas of need in a meaningful way.
+Students and teachers were given the opportunity to develop their skills in 21st-century skills such as filmmaking, coding, gamification and robotics.

-Students aren’t the only learners here – teachers will also be participating in this professional learning opportunity.
-This program has specifically been developed to inspire Stage 3 teachers to increase their use of STEAM learning practices in classroom teaching, and to provide their students with more opportunities to develop their 21st-century learning skills – preparing them for the future!
+Students weren’t the only learners – teachers are also participating in this professional learning opportunity.
+This program was specifically developed to inspire Stage 3 teachers to increase their use of STEAM learning practices in classroom teaching, and to provide their students with more opportunities to develop their 21st-century learning skills – preparing them for the future!

 STEAM Pilot Program – secondary schools